hanad-alm-d/mern-estate/README.md

 Service: Contains reusable business logic that can be used by controllers or other services.

 Middleware: Processes requests/responses before they reach the final route handler, often for tasks like authentication or logging.

+A proxy is an intermediary server that routes requests between a client and a target server.